 introduction to fraud

 Fraud can happen to anyone!
 Fraud occurs when someone or something tries to deceive or trick a person for their gain or to deprive the victim of a legal right.
-There are many types of financial fraud, including fake check schemes, phony jobs and lenders, money miles, online classified ads.
+There are many types of financial fraud, including fake check schemes, phony jobs and lenders, money miles, and online classified ads.

 COMMON EXAMPLES OF FRAUD